 For this part of the exercise we're going to use a Jupyter notebook to create the model.
 The Jupyter notebook is already included as an asset in the project you imported earlier.

-Go the (☰) navigation menu, expand the
+Go the (☰) navigation menu and under the Projects section click on

 Project overview page, click on the